-(435) 259-2300 • Toll Free 1-800-649-5191 Reservations@Canyonlandsinn.com Each Best Western branded hotel is independently owned and operated the western boundary of Arches National Park.
+This trail is a combination of several roads north of Moab and near the western boundary of Arches National Park.
 It lies east of the Moab Fault, so it is in younger rock formations than many of our trails.
 Its slickrock is the top of the Entrada Formation, and its views are often of erosions into that formation.
 Prominent scenic exposures are in an area called Klondike Bluffs.
 Some of the roads are on the softer Morrison Formation, which can become impassibly slippery when wet.
 There are eroded portions that can challenge some nearly stock vehicles.
 Approximate mileages: 64 total, 35 off highway.